 PFAS are prevalent in thousands of products we use every day, including non-stick cookware, firefighting foams, dental floss and stain resistant household coatings on carpets and upholstery.
 It’s also found in our water; however, water agencies don’t put these chemicals into our water, but over time they have entered our waterways through manufacturing, landfills and wastewater discharge.

 Known as “forever chemicals,” PFAS are very hard to breakdown and treat (clean) in our water supply.
 While some PFAS have been linked to adverse health effects and scientific study is still ongoing, there are some preliminary state and federal regulations for these contaminants.

 How Do We Monitor PFAS?

 In California, the State Division of Drinking Water (DDW) has a “notification level” and a “response level” for water agencies.
 The notification and response levels are known as Public Health Goals set by the state and established based on extensive testing – even studying the impacts on people who have been exposed to certain contaminants.
 While these goals are instrumental in guiding drinking water laws and protecting human health, it is important to note that the EPA has yet to set a national regulatory limit for PFAS.

-PFAS notification and response levels in CA are the most rigorous in the US; each state is in charge of setting its own levels.
+PFAS notification and response levels in CA are some of the most rigorous in the US; each state is in charge of setting its own levels.